mgtools/HAPiID/README.md

   <img src="pipeline_schema.png" width="40%"/>
  </p>

+# Using HAPiID with the precompiled human gut database

 HAPiID is a reference based peptide identification pipeline.
 It uses 3,300 reference and metagenome binned genomes in order to profile and construct protein database for spectral search.
 To run this pipeline in one command we made the script [profileMPsample.sh](scripts/profileMPsample.sh).
 This script takes 6 command line arguments:
 ```